 When a custody arrangement is structured to allow children to maintain strong relationships with both parents, it creates a more stable and supportive environment.

 - One of the primary benefits of joint custody is its positive impact on a child’s emotional health.
 When parents share physical custody and are involved in their child’s life, it helps the child feel secure and loved.
-This ongoing connection can mitigate the emotional challenges often associated with divorce, such as feelings of abandonment or emotional abuse.

 - A joint physical custody arrangement also provides a stable and continuous environment for the child.
 Even after a divorce, children benefit from the consistency of living with both parents through alternating schedules or other shared arrangements.
-This continuity helps to maintain a sense of normalcy in the child’s life, which is essential for their overall sense of security.
-In cases where one parent is the primary caregiver, joint custody ensures that the child lives in a balanced environment where both parents play active roles in their upbringing.

-- Joint custody orders encourage shared parenting responsibilities.
-When both parents are granted custody, they are more likely to cooperate and support each other in making important decisions regarding the child’s welfare.
-This collaboration can lead to more thoughtful and balanced decisions as both parents bring their perspectives and insights to the table.
 In a joint legal custody arrangement, for example, parents have an equal say in critical areas such as education, medical treatments, and religious upbringing, fostering a spirit of cooperation that benefits the child’s development.

-- In Singapore, the Court determines the most suitable custody arrangement based on the welfare principle, which prioritises the child’s best interests.
 Courts often favour joint custody when it is in the child’s best interest, as it ensures that both parents are actively involved in the child’s life.
 This arrangement can be particularly beneficial in cases where there are no significant concerns, such as substance abuse or domestic violence.

-5 Things You Should Know About The Finances For Joint Custody Arrangements In Singapore.
+5 Things You Should Know About The Finances For Joint Custody Arrangements In Singapore

 Navigating the financial aspects of joint custody can be challenging for divorcing couples.
 It’s crucial to understand how finances are handled in joint custody arrangements to ensure fairness and transparency for the custodial parent and the non-custodial parent alike.